New skein invariants of links: Introduction

 \smallbreak In Theorems~\ref{doft} and~\ref{kofq} the basic invariants $T(w,a)$ and $Q(w,a)$ could be replaced by specializations of the Dubrovnik and the Kauffman polynomial respectively and, then, the invariants $D[T]$ and $K[Q]$ can be regarded as generalizations of these specialized polynomials.
 For example, if $a=1$ then $Q(w,1)$ is the Brandt--Lickorish--Millett--Ho polynomial \cite{BLM} and if $w= A+A^{-1}$ and $a= -A^3$ then $Q$ becomes the Kauffman bracket polynomial \cite{kau2}.
 In both cases the invariant $K[Q]$ generalizes these polynomials.
 Furthermore, a formula analogous to (\ref{ktod}) relates the generalized invariants $D[T]$ and $K[Q]$, see (\ref{psitoxi}).

-In Theorems~\ref{doft} and~\ref{kofq} we have formulated the invariants $D[T]$ and $K[Q]$ as 4-variable invariants.
-Alike $H[R]$, $D[T]$ and $K[Q]$ are topologically equivalent to the 3-variable invariants $D[D]$ and $K[K]$, via the combinatorial formuli of the invariants given in Section~\ref{generalregkd}.
-The 4-variable formulation is, nevertheless, useful for keeping track of the two types of skein operations.
+In these theorems we have formulated the invariants $D[T]$ and $K[Q]$ as 4-variable invariants.
+As with $H[R]$, $D[T]$ and $K[Q]$ are topologically equivalent to the 3-variable invariants $D[D]$ and $K[K]$, via the combinatorial formulae of the invariants given in \S~\ref{generalregkd}.
+The 4-variable formulation is useful for keeping track of the two types of skein operations.

+\begin{rem} \rm Since the Lickorish-type combinatorial formulae for $H[R]$, $D[T]$ and $K[Q]$ are themselves link invariants and we prove by induction that they satisfy the corresponding two-tiered skein relations, these combinatorial formulae can be used as a mathematical basis for $H[R]$, $D[T]$ and $K[Q]$.
+We have chosen to work out the skein theory of the generalized invariants from first principles, in order to investigate how skein theory applies to these new invariants.
+However, a reader of this paper may wish to read the proofs of the Lickorish-type formulae and understand the skein relations on that basis. \end{rem}

+In \cite{kaula2} we define associated state sum models for the new invariants.
+These state sums are based on the skein template algorithm for the Homflypt, Kauffman and Dubrovnik polynomials.
+Our state sums use the skein calculation process for the invariants, but have a new property in the present context.
+They have a double level due to the combination in our invariants of a skein calculation combined with the evaluation of a specific invariant on the knots that are at the bottom of the skein process.
+If we choose a state sum evaluation of a different kind for this specific invariant, then we obtain a double-level state sum of our new invariant.
+This is articulated in \cite{kaula2} and we speculate in \cite{kaula2} about possible applications for these ideas.
+See \S~\ref{directions}.
+In \cite{kaula2} we discuss the context of statistical mechanics models and partition functions in relation to multiple level state summations.

 \smallbreak